You can help by letting us know if you see a streetlight, illuminated traffic sign or bollard that is not working.

 How many lights do you look after?

-There are about 59,700 street lights, 3,500 illuminated signs and 2,100 illuminated bollards in the county.
+There are currently 59,700 street lights, 3,500 illuminated signs and 2,100 illuminated bollards in the county.
+These numbers are rising where more new developments in the county are adopted for maintenance.
 In any year we receive approximately 14,000 reports of lights not working.

 Will LED lanterns be installed in my area?

-Yes it is OCC policy to install LED lanterns where appropriate to all new column positions and any replacement lanterns to reduce energy and use the most up to date technology.
+Yes, it is OCC policy to install LED lanterns where appropriate to all new column positions and any replacement lanterns to reduce energy and use the most up to date technology.
+Manufacturers are now focusing on the development of LED products, thus making some of our older parts and fittings obsolete.
+In this instance where parts can’t be obtained, an LED equivalent will be fitted.

 How is OCC street lighting managing increasing energy costs and reducing their carbon footprint?